scionproto/scion/doc/ControlPlanePKI.md

 The following rules define trust material lookup in the different services:

-__Path Server__: When verifying path segments, query the sending beacon/path server.
+__Path Server:__ When verifying path segments, query the sending beacon/path server.

-__BeaconServer__: When verifying beacons, query the sending beacon server.
+__BeaconServer:__ When verifying beacons, query the sending beacon server.

-__Certificate Server__: The following table shows where a certificate server fetches the material based on which type of AS it resides in.
+__Certificate Server:__ The following table shows where a certificate server fetches the material based on which type of AS it resides in.

 | AS type           | Local ISD TRC | Remote ISD TRC | ISD Local Chain | Remote Chain   |